cytoscape/cytoscape-gui-distribution/README.md

 For deploying core apps to nexus, follow the steps listed below:

-1. Update the version number for the core app in pom.xml in assembly dir.
+1. Update the version number for the core app in pom.xml in assembly directory in this repository.

-2. In the pom.xml for the app, add repositories and distributionManagement entries.
+2. In the pom.xml for the core app, add repositories and distributionManagement entries.
 You can just copy these from an existing pom, like CyREST: https://github.com/cytoscape/cyREST/blob/3e1ef7fcf867dbcd80749618c4134173e02688e9/pom.xml#L35

 3. Add this as an entry to your maven settings.xml file (location varies between OS's, check the Maven documentation for location).